mattbocosoft/presentation-gitflow-and-semanticversioning/README.md

 Configuration Management is an important part of Software Engineering, and consists of many topics including source code management, build management, versioning and release management.
 This presentation will cover two of the most popular tools that support these processes within the context of Agile software development.
 I will draw from my personal experience with [developing mobile software](https://github.com/mattbocosoft/presentation-xcode) both in the context of small personal projects and large-scale multi-team projects, and show how these tools help at both scales.

-The tools below have been chosen because they support the values laid on in the Agile Manifesto:
+The tools below have been chosen because they support the values laid out in the Agile Manifesto:
 - *Individuals and interactions* over processes and tools
 - *Working software* over comprehensive documentation
 - *Customer collaboration* over contract negotiation